 Brazil prepares decree that could lead to electricity rationing in drought

-BRASILIA, June 14 (Reuters) - Brazil's government is preparing a temporary decree that could lead to the rationing electricity in the country due to the worst drought in almost a century, according to a draft of the measure seen by Reuters on Monday.
+BRASILIA, June 14 (Reuters) - Facing its worst drought in almost a century, Brazil's government is preparing a temporary decree that could lead to electricity rationing, according to a draft of the measure seen by Reuters on Monday.

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle ;))